tidalmigrations/tidalmigrations.github.io/pages/tidal tools/analyze_database.md

 GRANT VIEW SERVER STATE TO [user_name];
 ```

-With your user and password, you can define all these values in a YAML configuration file:
+With your user and password, you can define all these values in a YAML configuration file.

-config.yml:
+The simplest way is to use `tidal analyze db init` and answer the questions.
+Or you can create the file manually:

+databases.yaml:

 ```
 databases: